Workshop instructors

 Josef Eder

 Josef Eder learnt the craft of basket weaving for three years in the 1950s and completed his training with a journeyman's examination.
 He then practised this craft for many years at a basket weaving company until - due to the changing times - this craft fell into oblivion.
-However, he never stopped weaving baskets in his spare time and has even made television appearances in "The last of his profession - the basket weaver".
+However, he has never stopped weaving baskets in his spare time and has even appeared on television in "The last of his profession - the basket weaver".
 Today, he mainly makes his baskets for museums and markets.

 Josef Neumeier